aws-samples/amazon-serverless-datalake-workshop/instructions.md

 </details>

-# Extract, Transform and Load
+# Serverless Extract, Transform and Load using AWS Glue

 Generally, raw data is unstructured/semi-structured and inefficient for querying.
 In its raw format, Apache Weblogs are difficult to query.
 Also a lot of times there is always a need to transform the raw datasets by either augmenting or reducing the data to derive meaningful insights.
 As part of this lab we will start with creating the table definitions (schemas) from the raw datasets that we have.